httpmark/httpmark/agent/README.md

 # WebAppTest Agent

-## Infrastructure Deployments

 Once code is merged into `master`, Circle CI manages deployment of infrastructure changes as well as building of the Docker image, as necessary.

 Therefore, the steps below are only required when you're setting up the project for the first time, or in the case of ECR, manually pushing rebuilt images to the registry.

-### Manual Steps
+## Infrastructure Deployments

 All infrastructure is described through Terraform, so you'll need to [install it](https://www.terraform.io/intro/getting-started/install.html) in the environment you're performing the deployment in.

-#### State Storage
+### State Storage

 [Terraform state](https://www.terraform.io/docs/state/) is currently only configured to be stored [remotely using an S3 bucket](https://www.terraform.io/docs/state/remote/s3.html).
-Therefore, an S3 bucket needs to be manually setup, before attempting an infrastructure deployment.
+Therefore, an S3 bucket needs to be manually setup, before attempting an infrastructure deployment for the first time.

-#### Deployment
+### Deployments
 You must ensure the following environment variables are set.

 * `AWS_ACCESS_KEY_ID`: AWS access key ID